Home>Blog>A-non-technical-founder-s-guide-to-building-a-tech-startup-from-idea-to-development

 A Non-Technical Founder's Guide to Building a Tech Startup: From Idea to Development

-But the 90s are gone, taking fax machines and needlessly complicated development with them.
-Today, anyone with a good idea can build a successful tech startup, regardless of their background.
+But the 90s are gone, taking clunky tech and convoluted development processes with them.
+Today, anyone with a good idea can overcome technical barriers, decode tech jargon, and build a successful tech startup, regardless of their background.

 More effective development patterns, versatile funding options, and better infrastructure have all made it easier for non-tech founders to get into the startup game.
 But it is still important to bridge the gap between non-tech founders and the tech experts whom they work with.

-In this article, I will cover the steps you should take before development.
-In the next article, I will talk about the development proceed itself, as well as what comes after.
+In this article, we’ll cover the steps you should take before development.

 Here are the main steps to consider before development begins: